everplans/fluxxed_up/README.md

 * `npm run build`
 * `npm run build-min`

 ## Using:
 * If you are using fluxxed_up from source, you'll need to have babel setup in your project, since the non-built code only exposes an es6 entry point.
 If you'd don't have babel, you'll need to run `npm run build` everytime you want to see your changes.

 ## What's included:

 * Action Prototype
 Based of off facebook patterns and intended to be used with flux.
 It works with a loose $.ajax wrapper to fire API calls to your server.
 It supplies a `fireApi` function to the action, so that you can use it when you define your own actions.
-You specific a REST actions (get, post, etc), and endpoint, and optional data payload (for a put or a post).
+You specific a REST actions (`GET`, `POST`, etc), and endpoint, and optional data payload (for a `PATCH`, `POST`, or `PUT`).
 You can optionally supply action types to dispatch based on a success or failure from the server.
 Here's an example of how to use:

 ```
 //in MyActions.js